-- ii. the number of visitors, is comparable to use by a residential household; and - iii. disturbance to neighbours is minimal; and - iv. information on letting activity is recorded and provided to the Council on request. - b.
-Manage visitor accommodation in a residential unit where a permanent resident is not in residence to ensure adverse effects on the residential character, coherence and amenity of the site and its immediate surroundings are minimised including through: - i. controlling the scale and extent of use to ensure that the residential units are still predominantly used for residential activity; - ii. management of operations to minimise disturbance of neighbours, including providing contact and site management information to guests and neighbours; - iii. each residential block retaining a high proportion of residential activities, and each residential activity retaining a high proportion of residential neighbours. - c.
-Avoid visitor accommodation in a residential unit at a scale or extent that is inconsistent with: - i. retaining predominantly residential character and coherence or - ii. minimising adverse effect on the amenity of the site and its immediate surroundings, including the disturbance of neighbours; or - iii. protecting strategic infrastructure from reverse sensitivity effects.
+- a.
+Permit visitor accommodation in a residential unit where: - i.
+The number of guests, is comparable to use by a residential household; and - ii. disturbance to neighbours is minimal; and - iii. information on letting activity is recorded and provided to the Council on request. - iv. for unhosted visitor accommodation, adverse effects are managed in accordance with b. below. - b.
+Manage unhosted visitor accommodation to ensure adverse effects on the residential character, coherence and amenity of the site and its immediate surroundings, and on the transport network, are minimised including through: - i. controlling the scale, frequency and extent of use; - ii. management of operations to minimise disturbance of neighbours and adverse effects on the transport network; - iii. providing contact and site management information to guests and neighbours; and - iv. each residential block retaining a high proportion of residential activities, and each residential activity retaining a high proportion of residential neighbours. - c.
+Avoid visitor accommodation in a residential unit at a scale or extent that is inconsistent with any of the following: - i. retaining predominantly residential character and coherence in each residential block; or - ii. each residential activity retaining a high proportion of residential neighbours; or - iii. minimising adverse effect on the amenity of the site and its immediate surroundings, including the disturbance of neighbours; or iv. protecting strategic infrastructure from reverse sensitivity effects.

-14.2.911.2 Policy - Existing Visitor Accommodation
+14A.2.910.2 Policy - Existing Visitor Accommodation